 - Sit on a chair or the side of the bed.
-If needed, use a reacher to catch the waist of the underwear or pants with the grasper. - Slip the pants onto your operated leg first.
+Using a reacher, catch the waist of the underwear or pants with the grasper. - Slip the pants onto your operated leg first.
 Then slip your other leg into the pants. - Use the reacher to pull the pants over your feet and above your knee.
 Pull them to where you can reach them with your hands. - Hold the pants with one hand.
 Push up from the chair to stand.
 Steady yourself with your walker. - With your hands, pull the pants the rest of the way up.